{

 }

-To avoid NullPointerException in java, please make sure that the object is initialized properly before accessing its methods/state.
-Add condition logic for handling the null check.
+To prevent NullPointerException in Java, ensure that the object is properly initialized before accessing its methods or state.
+Implement condition logic to handle null checks.

 ClassCastException error in java